TieDyedDevil/afx2tool-linux/README.md

 can use the `afx2-tool` to backup and restore individual patches, patch banks, user cabs (IRs) and system data.

+The `afx2-tool` is designed to run from the command line or a script.

 Prerequisites
 -------------

-The `afx2-tool` is a command-line script.
-In addition to the usual complement of Linux tools, `afx2-tool` also requires the `amidi` utility.
+In addition to the usual complement of Linux tools, `afx2-tool` requires the `amidi` utility.
 The `afx2-tool` will check for the presence of `amidi`.
 If `amidi` is not installed on your system, check your package manager.
 The ALSA Utilities package usually contains `amidi`.

 Your Linux system must be connected to the Axe-FX via a USB cable.
 In order for your computer to be able to communicate with the Axe-FX, the